rafapythonista/rafapythonista/README.md

 ## Hi 👋, wellcome to my profile

-👨‍💻 Working as a freelancer and making projects in Django 🧭 Creating automations and AI tools
+- 👨‍💻 Working as a freelancer and making projects in Django
+- 🧭 Creating automations and AI tools
-👥 Providing solutions for businesses a lot more ;)
+- 👥 Providing solutions for businesses

-Skills
+- a lot more ;)

+Skills:

-👨‍💻 Python, HTML, Django, C#, etc.
+- 👨‍💻 Python, HTML, Django, C#, etc.
-💽 MySQL, SQL
+- 💽 MySQL, SQL
-a lot more :D
+- a lot more :D